Where senior judgement is the constraint, we add capacity. Where it isn't, we remove the wait.

 Four engagements, anonymised.
 Plus one pattern in active deployment.
 The bottleneck in every case had sat with the leadership for years before we arrived.
 Mitochondria's system resolves it without taking judgement away from the senior bench.

-Complete technical offers, with configuration advisory, on a custom electrical category.
+Complete technical offers on a custom electrical category.

 The cycle that used to take three weeks now takes five minutes.
 The output is not just a faster first reply; it is the full technical offer, with recommended product configuration, drawn from enquiry inputs received across modes: PDFs, photos of site conditions, handwritten notes, screenshots, scanned spec sheets.